Monitor Sandbox Activity and Debug Issues

 * Sandbox details show the configured model, provider, GPU mode, and applied policy presets.

-* Gateway and process health show whether NemoClaw can still reach the OpenShell gateway and whether the in-sandbox agent process is running.
+* Gateway and process health show whether NemoClaw can reach the OpenShell gateway and whether the in-sandbox agent process is running.

 * NIM status shows whether a NIM container is running and healthy when that path is in use.